MicrosoftDocs/mesh-docs/mesh/develop/script-your-scene-logic/visual-scripting/best-practices/visual-scripting-best-practices-networking.md

 On late join, Mesh receives the room's current state from the server--for example, who's already in the room and where their avatars are currently located--and quickly prepares the joining client's local version of the shared environment so that it matches the state shared by everyone in the room.

 For a large part, Mesh Visual Scripting does the same.
-Any shared Component properties and visual script variables that were changed in the room before the client just joined are updated locally to match the shared state, and then any *On State Changed* event nodes observing these properties or variables are triggered.
+Any shared component properties and visual script variables that were changed in the room before the client just joined are updated locally to match the shared state, and then any *On State Changed* event nodes observing these properties or variables are triggered.

 Late joiners don't replay shared events--they get shared state.